 CENTRE JEAN PERRIN / SCIENCE PHOTO LIBRARY CENTRE JEAN PERRIN / SCIENCE PHOTO LIBRARY

 False-colour scintigram (gamma camera scan) of a human heart showing ischaemia (reduced blood flow) following myocardial infarction, the death of a section of heart muscle following obstruction of a coronary artery - a heart attack.
 The image shows the uptake of a radio-isotope, Thallium-201, by the heart's muscle cells.
-Radioactive emissions recorded by the gamma camera are colour-coded to reveal a defect, represented by the lower gap in the horseshoe-shaped region of normal muscle (in red, blue & white).
-This type of "cold-spot" scan is used to demonstrate the heart's performance by comparing scans made at rest & during exercise.
+Radioactive emissions recorded by the gamma camera are colour-coded to reveal a defect ("cold spot"), represented by the incomplete horseshoe shape (bottom left) - the red & white areas represent normal heart muscle.
+This form of "cold-spot" scanning is used to demonstrate ischaemia by comparing scans taken at rest & during exercise.

 Model release not required.
 Property release not required.